1. 界面科学測器の協和界面科学

 Wilhelmy Plate method

-As the name suggests, a ring made of platinum is used in this measurement method.
+The Noüy ring is made of platinum to ensure a contact angle of zero degrees with liquids.
 The method has a longer history after its establishment than the other modern measurement methods and has been adopted by some industrial standards.
-First, a ring parallel to the liquid surface is sunk into the liquid.
+First, a ring parallel to the liquid surface is submerged.
 Then, the ring is gradually drawn apart from the surface vertically.
-In this process, the surface tension of the liquid membrane hanging by the ring generates a force on the ring.
+In this process, the surface tension of the liquid film attached to the ring generates a force on the ring.
 This force changes as the ring is drawn farther.
 Using the maximum value of this force, surface tension is determined by the following formula:

 du Noüy Ring method